 The future of OKEA

 Strategic cooperation with key partners allows us to scale our production while maintaining an efficient organization.
 By utilizing inhouse competence combined with expertise from the offshore service industry, we aim to realize value through high degrees of standardization, optimal production sequences and good field development solutions.
-We believe that developing and optimizing smaller fields will become increasingly important to the Norwegian oil and gas industry, and OKEA is strategically positioned to take a large part of this growing market.
+We believe that developing and optimizing smaller fields will become increasingly important to the Norwegian oil and gas industry.
+OKEA is therefore strategically positioned to take a large part of this growing market.